qvacua/qmind/README.md

 # Qmind

 ## About
-Qmind is a mind mapping App for OS X compatible with FreeMind.
+Qmind is a mind mapping App for OS X compatible with [FreeMind][].
 Many features of FreeMind are yet to be implemented.

 ## Contribution
 If you want to contribute, please contact me first.